-The standalone VR headset, Oculus Go, was announced during the company's Connect 4 conference in October last year and is designed to sit between mobile VR, such as a Samsung Gear VR, and high-end headsets that require a PC, such as the Oculus Rift.
+Oculus has launched a new wire-free, standalone virtual reality headset in the form of the Oculus Go.
+This device was originally announced during the company's Connect 4 conference and is designed to sit between mobile VR, such as a Samsung Gear VR, and high-end headsets that require a PC, such as the Oculus Rift and HTC Vive.

-Here then is what we know so far.
+Here then is everything we know about this VR device.

 What is Oculus Go?

 Oculus Go is an all-in-one headset based on a mobile platform, rather than offer the full PC experience of the Oculus Rift.
 Here is what we know about the headset and the tech.

 - 190mm x 105mm x 115mm weighing 467g